In Glassdoor’s 2018 report for best places to work, each of the top companies had one thing in common: a strong focus on its employees.

-Employee happiness should be at the forefront of your agenda for 2018.
+Understanding and increasing employee happiness should be at the forefront of your agenda.
 Employees are the lifeblood of your corporation—the ones who interact with your customers directly—and their happiness matters.

 It can cost your business anywhere from 16% to 213% of an employee’s annual salary to replace them, so it’s in your best interest to keep your employees engaged, interested, and active at your company.

 If you’re struggling with ways to make your employees passionate, try some of the ideas listed above.
 Do you have other tried and true ways you’ve found to be successful?
 Please let us know.

 Monique is a freelance digital journalist specializing in business, marketing and technology topics.
 Her work can be seen on Venture Beat, MediaPost and the Stanford Blog.
 In her spare time, she likes to spend time outdoors hiking and hanging out with her Cocker Spaniel.